Investing

 *Based on historical S&P 500 monthly returns, 1950–2023.
 Values shown 2 years after initial investment date.
 Positive difference favors lump sum; negative favors DCA.

 Critics of lump-sum investing love to cite the worst-case scenario: investing everything right before a major crash.
-Let’s run that scenario honestly.
-If you invested $100,000 as a lump sum in the S&P 500 on October 1, 2007—essentially the pre-crisis peak—your portfolio would have dropped to roughly $53,000 by March 2009.
+So let’s run that scenario.
+If you invested $100,000 as a lump sum in the S&P 500 on October 9, 2007 (essentially the pre-crisis peak) your portfolio would have dropped to roughly $43,000 by March 2009.
+The index fell about 57% from peak to trough.
 Painful.
-But by early 2012, just over four years later, you were back to $100,000.
-By October 2017—ten years after the worst possible entry point—your $100,000 had grown to about $197,000.
+But by late 2012, about five years later, a total-return investor (with dividends reinvested) was back to $100,000.
+By October 2017, ten years after the worst possible entry point, that $100,000 had grown to about $197,000.

-1. Source of the Money
+Source of the Money

-2. Your Honest Risk Tolerance
+Your Honest Risk Tolerance

-3. Market Valuation Context
+Market Valuation Context

-4. Your Investment Time Horizon
+Your Investment Time Horizon

-With a 20+ year horizon, the DCA vs. lump-sum decision barely registers in your final outcome.
+With a 20+ year horizon, the DCA vs. lump sum decision barely registers in your final outcome.
 The difference fades to noise.
-With a 5-year horizon, the sequencing of returns matters much more, and DCA's risk reduction has real value.
+With a 5-year horizon, the sequencing of returns matters much more, and DCA’s risk reduction has real value.

-Reality Check: The Compromise That Most People Overlook
+The Hybrid Approach Most People Overlook

 This approach captures most of the lump-sum advantage (because half your money starts compounding immediately) while cutting your maximum regret roughly in half.
 Historically, a 50/50 split with a 6-month DCA window captures about 80% of the lump-sum expected return while reducing the worst-case first-year loss by nearly 40%.
 It’s not the theoretically optimal choice, but it’s the one most likely to keep you invested through turbulence.